vonox7/monkey-sim/README.md

 All features can be observed in the simulation by looking at the city map, following individual actors or analyzing the statistics.

+The map is inspired by the city [Graz](https://wikipedia.org/wiki/Graz), Austria.
+The distribution of areas like residential, industrial, parks and others is based on the real city.

 ## Building

 This is a [Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/get-started.html) project targeting Web via [Webassembly](https://kotl.in/wasm/) & Desktop.
-UI is build with [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform/#compose-multiplatform) and a custom canvas renderer for the simulation itself.
+The UI is built using [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform/#compose-multiplatform) and the simulation uses a custom canvas renderer.

 Run the JVM desktop application locally with `./gradlew desktopRun -DmainClass=MainKt --quiet`.
 And the web application with `./gradlew :composeApp:wasmJsBrowserDevelopmentRun`.